Adebayo has 22 points, Heat down Blazers 107-98

 The Blazers started Jusuf Nurkic, who sat out of Saturday night’s victory over the Detroit Pistons due to injury management of knee inflammation.
 In his place, Enes Kanter set a franchise record with 30 rebounds in the game, which the Blazers dominated 118-103.

+Blazers coach Terry Stotts said he was hesitant to blame Portland’s lackluster performance on the back-to-back.
+The Heat hadn’t played since Thursday.

+“To be honest, I thought we looked a step slow and they looked like a rested team,” he said.
+“I don’t say that very often.”

 Nurkic, who was on a minutes restriction against the Heat, picked up two quick fouls and went to the bench with 7:02 left in the first quarter.
 With about 3:50 left in the opening half, Nurkic left the court, his hand on his lower back.
-But he returned to start the second half.
+But he returned to start the second half and said after the game that the X-rays were negative.

 Derrick Jones Jr.’s 3-pointer put Portland up 29-19 early in the game but the Heat closed the gap in the second quarter and went into the break with a 56-48 lead.
 The Heat stretched their advantage to 65-50 early in the third quarter.